aahmad94/kondo/README.md

+# Kondo
-# Generate and organize study material to learn new languages
+## Generate and organize study material to learn new languages
 - Use commands and phrases to generate study material:
   - 'random + (optional) topic + (optional) difficulty'
   - 'topic + topic'